-Partner Jeneane Grundberg brings unparalleled experience to her practice in the areas of municipal, planning and administrative law.
+Partner Jeneane Grundberg, KC, ICD.D brings unparalleled experience to her practice in the areas of municipal, planning and administrative law.

-Jeneane takes a strong client-focused approach to her practice, with clients that include municipalities, developers, and subdivision and development appeal boards.
+Jeneane takes a strong client-focused approach to her practice, with clients that include municipalities, provincial departments, and subdivision and development appeal boards.

 “I love to advocate on behalf of my clients.
 It’s an honour to represent them,” says Jeneane, who has made more than 200 appearances in the Alberta Court of Appeal.